mattdesl/elle/README.md

 #### `e.parent()`

-Returns the parentNode for the wrapped element.
+Returns the parent node, also wrapped as an `elle` object.

 #### `e.hasClass(name)`